Long Covid can last for two years in some people

 Long Covid study from China: researchers

-Other symptoms that could still be identified after two years included sleep disorders, joint pain, tachycardia, dizziness and headaches.
+Other symptoms that could still be detected after two years included sleep disorders, joint pain, tachycardia, dizziness and headaches.
 Anxiety and depression were still the psychological long-term effects two years later.

 After their study, the researchers urge further research that also accompanies patients over the long term.
 The severity of the symptoms and their duration is independent of the original severity of the disease.
 Experts recently warned of premature brain aging caused by Corona. (cat)